ReneMuhl/matplotlib_examples/README.md

 (similar for example2)

-start the script with: `ptyhon evaluate2.py`
+start the script with: `pyhon evaluate2.py`

 and the follwing image (in PDF format) would be generated.